trec-lateral-reading/trec-lateral-reading.github.io/content/_index.md

 Submissions should follow the standard TREC run format below.
 - It should be a space-separated file.
 - It should be encoded in UTF-8.
-- Each line consists of the following tab-separated fields in this order: `query_id`, `Q0`, `doc_id`, `rank`, `score`, `run_tag`.
+- Each line consists of the following tab-separated fields in this order: `question_id`, `Q0`, `doc_id`, `rank`, `score`, `run_tag`.
-    - `query_id`: Query id, which is a combination of the topic id and the question rank, e.g., 101 is the first question for the first news article.
+    - `question_id`: Question id will be provided as part of the question distribution.
-    - `Q0`: Unused column, whose value should be `Q0`.
+    - `Q0`: Unused column, whose value should always be Q0.
     - `doc_id`: ClueWeb22 id of the retrieved document.
     - `rank`: Rank of the document, starting from 1.
     - `score`: Score (integer or floating point) of the document, in non-increasing order. [trec_eval](https://trec.nist.gov/trec_eval/) sorts documents by the scores instead of the ranks.
+The score is important to handle tied scores.
-    - `run_tag`: A unique tag for this run, which should be a combination of your team name (prefix) and your method.
+    - `run_tag`: A tag that uniquely identifies your group and the method you used to produce the run.
+Each run should have a different tag.
+Run tags for runs submitted by one group **must** all share a common prefix to identify the group across runs.

 ## Schedule